 A lot of current thoughts on content marketing revolve around aligning topics and channels with a user's stage in the customer journey.

 Similar rules apply when considering the relationship between SEO and CRO.
 The more high-quality answers you provide on your questions, the more organic traffic you’ll get.
 And if that traffic is satisfied by your answers, they’ll be more likely to convert.

 So, yes there is a connection but it should primarily be leveraged in your content strategy as opposed to studied with CRO tools.

 Where to start with CRO

 Keep things simple.
-You don’t need to hire a conversion rate optimization agency or service to provide feedback on your site.
+You don’t need to hire an agency for conversion optimizations.

 With the right processes and tools and commitment to the long game of optimization, you’ll no doubt increase your conversion rate to levels you may have previously thought impossible.